moeltgen/ColStudies/README.md

 ## Changes

+### Version 0.6
+Several improvements have been added:
+- Added a menu item for Search: This allows to search Colectica studies and display the list of results.
+- Search function has an option to display the Study Number of the study.
+- DBKEdit login page added for easier use.
+- Star info is now displayed in different colors to see which source it has.
+- Star info can now be edited to include correct document type and remark fields in English and German.

 ### Version 0.5
 Sign in to DBKEdit if no Username/Password specified in settings.
 Prepare file and annotations functions.